back

 Preparing for a family photoshoot is exciting, but when it comes to choosing the perfect outfits, it’s not uncommon for stress to start creeping in.
 I know how important it is to dress your family just right, especially if you’re making a significant investment on photographs that you’ll keep coming back to decades from now.
 In this family portrait style guide, I’ll answer your most frequently asked questions so that deciding what to wear for family pictures doesn’t have to be stressful.

-Looking for a Philadelphia family photographer?
+Looking for a South Jersey family photographer?

 While it’s tempting to put off choosing outfits until the last minute, what you wear for family portraits can completely change the final look of your photographs.
 By following these simple tips, you can style your family with confidence for your next family photoshoot.

 Textured fabrics can add a surprising amount of variety to your wardrobe, especially if your color palette is very simple.
 Mixing linen, cotton, and chunky knits, or adding details like ruffles or tulle will help differentiate outfits and give your photographs a more high-end feel.
+Texture keeps things from looking flat.

 Small delicate patterns photograph much better than bold, busy patterns, which are distracting.
 Small stripes or woven patterns sometimes cause a photo effect called moiré that’s hard to remove (this happens most often with men’s dress shirts).
 When in doubt, choose a solid color in a timeless shade.